 There aren’t any reliable statistics for the success rate of the program as it is anonymous.
 Many groups elect to opt out of participating in any study as it could harm the anonymity of its members.
 Also, those who have experienced a relapse are often unwilling to share that or find it uncomfortable to admit.
 Many new members have reported being introduced to a group by another member while others have been referred from a treatment facility.
 The majority of members have attended treatment programs before this outpatient option.

-The 12-Step Program of Alcoholics Anonymous
+The 12-Step Program of AA

 The Alcoholics Anonymous program is made up of 12 steps, 12 promises, and 12 traditions that are designed to keep the member on the path to recovery.